ro0gr/ember-cli-page-object/guides/components.md

 })
 ```

 A result of an action is a `Promise`-like chainable page object node.

-It allows to write your scenarios:
+Chaining allows to write scenarios in the following way:

 ```js
 await form